Complete cost transparency — every dollar accounted for, every dollar beyond costs funds freedom.

 | SQS (Standard Queue) | trinity-beast-queued-usage-logs — $0.40/million messages | $1 | $1 | — |

 Savings breakdown: ECS Fargate covered by two Compute Savings Plans ($0.63/hr 3-year + $0.09/hr 1-year).
-After the May 30 right-sizing (8 vCPU / 32 GB → 4 vCPU / 16 GB), the Compute Savings Plans now over-cover the smaller ECS footprint — the unused capacity is held in reserve and absorbs the first wave of any future scale-up at zero additional cost.
+After the May 30 right-sizing (8 vCPU / 32 GB → 2 vCPU / 6 GB), the Compute Savings Plans now over-cover the smaller ECS footprint — the unused capacity is held in reserve and absorbs the first wave of any future scale-up at zero additional cost.
 Aurora covered by two Database Savings Plans ($0.111/hr + $0.45/hr, both 1-year).
-ElastiCache covered by a 3-year reserved node.
+ElastiCache migrated to Serverless (July 2026) — pay-per-use pricing, no reserved commitment needed.
 All plans are No Upfront.

-For ~$1,753/month (estimated, after May 30 right-sizing — Savings Plans now over-cover the smaller ECS footprint, holding capacity in reserve for future scale-up), The Trinity Beast provides:
+For ~$1,558/month (estimated, after right-sizing and Serverless migration — Savings Plans now over-cover the smaller ECS footprint, holding capacity in reserve for future scale-up), The Trinity Beast provides:

 Three savings plans purchased during initial infrastructure buildout: two Compute plans ($0.63/hr 3-year + $0.09/hr 1-year) covering ECS Fargate, and one Database plan ($0.111/hr 1-year) covering Aurora Serverless v2 ACU-hours.
 These were purchased before the full cost profile was understood — the 1-year plans would have been 3-year terms with higher commitments if purchased today.
 Combined estimated savings: ~$100–150/month across compute and database.
 The 1-year plans expire in early 2027 and will be replaced with properly sized 3-year commitments.